-5.22.10 The ES main enclosure must satisfy a minimum fire protection equivalent of UL94 V0 for cells using liquid electrolytes.
-The procedure which will be used to verify the protection level may be found in the Appendix to the Technical and Sporting Regulations.
+5.22.10 The ES main enclosure material(s) must satisfy a minimum fire protection equivalent of UL94 V0 for unless the ES cells are proven to not be susceptible to self-heating phenomenon using liquid electrolytes.
+A document demonstrating compliance with this article must be included in the PU Manufacturer homologation dossier.
+Guidance on how to demonstrate that ES cells aren't prone to thermal runaway behaviour The procedure which will be used to verify the protection level may be found in the Appendix to the Technical and Sporting Regulations.